covcom/300CEM/Week_03_XML_and_Gradle/README.md

 }
 ```

 If you look at the MainActivity.java class, at the moment it's a bit redundant as it has two methods doing a similar job i.e. `depreciatePrice` and `depreciateEngine`.
-As Java is a type-safe language, it's necessary to have different methods for differnt different input types.
-But a more convinient way to do it is to use **Java Generics**.
+As Java is a type-safe language, it's necessary to have different methods for different different input types.
+But a more convenient way to do it is to use **Java Generics**.

-Comment out the two methods mentioned above by selecting the two method and then click `cmd` + `/`.
+Comment out the two methods mentioned above by selecting the two methods and then click `cmd` + `/`.
 Now insert the following line of codes instead

 ```java
 private <T extends Number> Double depreciateAnything(T originalValue) {